willisk-main/shopifychallenge/README.md

 5. Download all inventory items as a CSV file (...inventory/csv/)
     - There are several ways to get a CSV download of items in the inventory.
-      a.
+      <br/>&nbsp; a.
 Navigate to localhost:8080 and open the link labeled "click here" (the download should begin automatically)
-      b.
+      <br/>&nbsp; b.
 Navigating directly to localhost:8080/inventory/csv will also begin the download
-      c.
+      <br/>&nbsp; c.
 GET request to localhost:8080/inventory/csv
-   - CSV data will have the following format id, name, description, price, quantity
+   - CSV data will have the following format
+      <br/>&nbsp; (id, name, description, price, quantity)